-- 1. At paragraph 1.5(v) (IWT-92019), I have stated 'There was never any indication of which I was aware that there were concerns regarding Mr O'Brien's clinical practice until he retired in approximately June 2020.'
-This should state 'There was never any indication of which I was aware that there were concerns regarding Mr O'Brien's clinical practice until after he retired in approximately June 2020.' - 2.
-At paragraph 1.8 (WIT-92026), I have stated 'I did escalate to my Director (Mrs Gishkori) and my line manager (Dr Boyce) my concerns regarding adequate resources, especially in relation to the resources my counterparts had in their Directorates which I believed were proportionately greater than what I, with a larger service, had.'
-This should state 'I did escalate to my Director (Mrs Gishkori) and my line manager (Dr Boyce) my concerns regarding inadequate resources, especially in relation to the resources my counterparts had in their Directorates which I believed were proportionately greater than what I, with a larger service, had.' - 3.
-At paragraph 4.2 (WIT-92033), I have stated 'Any serious concerns would have been escalated to the Director immediately and an Early Alert generated and sent to the HSCB and Department of Health.'
+1. At paragraph 1.5(v) (IWT-92019), I have stated 'There was never any indication of which I was aware that there were concerns regarding Mr O'Brien's clinical practice until he retired in approximately June 2020.'
+This should state 'There was never any indication of which I was aware that there were concerns regarding Mr O'Brien's clinical practice until after he retired in approximately June 2020.'

+2. At paragraph 1.8 (WIT-92026), I have stated 'I did escalate to my Director (Mrs Gishkori) and my line manager (Dr Boyce) my concerns regarding adequate resources, especially in relation to the resources my counterparts had in their Directorates which I believed were proportionately greater than what I, with a larger service, had.'
+This should state 'I did escalate to my Director (Mrs Gishkori) and my line manager (Dr Boyce) my concerns regarding inadequate resources, especially in relation to the resources that in their Directorates which I believed were proportionately greater than what I, with a larger service, had.'
+This should state 'I did escalate to my Director (Mrs Gishkori) and my line manager (Dr Boyce) my concerns regarding inadequate resources, especially in relation to the resources my counterparts had in their Directorates which I believed were proportionately greater than what I, with a larger service, had.'

+3. At paragraph 4.2 (WIT-92033), I have stated 'Any serious concerns would have been escalated to the Director immediately and an Early Alert generated and sent to the HSCB and Department of Health.'
 This should state 'Any serious concerns would have been escalated to the Director of Acute Services immediately and an Early Alert generated and sent to the HSCB and Department of Health.'

-- 4. At paragraph 9.2 (WIT-92045), I have stated 'This was the reason the Deputy Medical Director, Dr Gormley, wanted the 2 July 2020 Datix (mentioned above) shared at the screening meeting so as to raise awareness within the Division of SEC that these issues had been discovered.'
-This should state 'This was the reason the Deputy Medical Director, Dr Gormley, wanted the two July 2020 Datix (mentioned above) shared at the screening meeting so as to raise awareness within the Division of SEC that these issues had been discovered.' - 5.
-At paragraph 13.1 (WIT-92048), I have stated 'As previously indicated in my answer to Question 1(i) above, I was aware that the Trust had escalated concerns regarding the practices of Mr O'Brien following his retirement in July 2020.'
-This should state 'As previously indicated in my answer to Question 1(i) above, I was aware that the Trust had escalated concerns regarding the practices of Mr O'Brien following his retirement in June 2020.' - 6.
-I would also like to attach additional documents:- - 1.
-SAI Urology review email dated 25 January 2021 - 2.
+4. At paragraph 9.2 (WIT-92045), I have stated 'This was the reason the Deputy Medical Director, Dr Gormley, wanted the 2 July 2020 Datix (mentioned above) shared at the screening meeting so as to raise awareness within the Division of SEC that these issues had been discovered.'
+This should state 'This was the reason the Deputy Medical Director, Dr Gormley, wanted the two July 2020 Datix (mentioned above) shared at the screening meeting so as to raise awareness within the Division of SEC that these issues had been discovered.'

+5. At paragraph 13.1 (WIT-92048), I have stated 'As previously indicated in my answer to Question 1(i) above, I was aware that the Trust had escalated concerns regarding the practices of Mr O'Brien following his retirement in July 2020.'
+This should state 'As previously indicated in my answer to Question 1(i) above, I was aware that the Trust had escalated concerns regarding the practices of Mr O'Brien following his retirement in June 2020.'

+6. I would also like to attach additional documents:-

+- 1. SAI Urology review email dated 25 January 2021 - 2.
 MDT staff for meeting with chair email dated 18 January 2021 - 3.
 Email from Patricia Kingsnorth to Patricia Thompson dated 30 November 2020 - 4.
 Email from Patricia Kingsnorth to Darren Mitchell dated 23 February 2021 - 5.
-SAI Urology review MC 1st draft
+SAI Urology review MC 1st draft - 6.
+Email from Martina Corrigan to Patricia Kingsnorth dated 25 January 2021